Eco-Dores Peer Residential Education Program

 The Alternative Energy Club manages Vanderbilt’s student-run biodiesel production system, which converts waste vegetable oil into biodiesel fuel that is used by some of the university’s diesel-fueled engines and the grounds department’s landscaping equipment.
 One of the byproducts of this process, glycerin, is used by the group to make EcoSuds soap, which is sold at several locations on campus.
 They also aim to educate others about the viability of biodiesel as an alternative fuel.
 Find them on Anchor Link here.

 Vanderbilt Food Justice

 Vanderbilt Food Justice, formerly known as Vanderbilt Garden Initiative, is a Vanderbilt student organization dedicated to the fight for food justice.
 While gardening is still an important part of the organization, Vanderbilt Food Justice has significantly expanded the scope of the organization.
 Now, their mission is defined by community, sustainability, and social justice, and our efforts are grouped into three main categories; Garden Initiative, Community Partnerships, and Solidarity with Workers.
 Find them on Anchor Link.

 Vanderbilt Green Fund

-The Vanderbilt Green Fund is a fund of $75,000 set aside for sustainability projects proposed by students.
-Members of SPEAR and VSG established the Green Fund in the spring of 2011.
+The Vanderbilt Green Fund is a fund of $150,000 set aside for sustainability projects proposed by students.
+Members of SPEAR and VSG worked with the Division of Administration and OHARE to establish the Green Fund in the spring of 2011.
 The VGF looks for innovative and educational ideas that improve sustainability on campus.
 Learn more here.

 Vanderbilt Initiative for Vegetarian Awareness (VIVA)